spiral/docs/orm/custom-relations.md

 Spiral\ORM\Schemas\RelationInterface | Used to compile ORM schema, declared needed columns and FKs.
 Spiral\ORM\LoaderInterface | Configures RecordSelector based on relation options and JOIN needed tables

-Once your relation is implemented you can register in in schemas/relations config based on desired name:
+Once your relation is implemented you can register it in schemas/relations config based on desired name:

 ```php
 'customRelation'  => [